ayushshrivastv/SuperteamIN-Alpenglow/README.md

 Safety is maintained with up to 20% Byzantine stake under worst-case adversarial scenarios through comprehensive formal verification.
 Liveness continues with up to 20% non-responsive stake ensuring continued operation under network stress conditions.
 Network partition recovery provides mathematical guarantees about protocol behavior during and after network splits with formal correctness proofs.

-## Contributing

-We welcome contributions from the community!
-Please follow these guidelines:

-### Development Process

-1. **Fork** the repository and create your feature branch from `main`
-2. **Install** dependencies and ensure your development environment is set up
-3. **Make** your changes with appropriate tests and documentation
-4. **Run** the verification suite to ensure all tests pass
-5. **Submit** a pull request with a clear description of your changes

-### Code Standards

-- Follow the existing code style and formatting conventions
-- Include comprehensive tests for new functionality
-- Update documentation for any API changes
-- Ensure all formal verification checks pass

-### Reporting Issues

-Please use the [GitHub Issues](https://github.com/ayushshrivastv/SuperteamIN-Alpenglow/issues) page to report bugs or request features.
-Include:

-- Clear description of the issue or feature request
-- Steps to reproduce (for bugs)
-- Expected vs actual behavior
-- System environment details

 ## Support

 ### Documentation